Laura Palmer was dead. So was the man who murdered her. Her father.

 It created a minor stir when Dale resigned from the FBI.
 He was very good at the job and had never had a life outside of it.
 But now he did so he resigned.
 He decided to write a book about what had happened.
 It was a good way to heal.
 To move on.

-Every day he got up, jogged, showered, wrote, fixed dinner and made love with Harry Other details varied.
-Some days he ate lunch at the dinner.
+Every day he got up, jogged, showered, wrote, fixed dinner and made love with Harry.
+Other details varied.
+Some days he ate lunch at the diner.
 Some days he visited the few people who were glad he had stayed.
 He was careful not to go to the station often, but every Wednesday he made a point of taking Harry lunch.
 He stayed for one hour whether Harry was there or not.
 No more.
 No less.
 He wasn't in law enforcement anymore.
 He didn't want to get in the way.

 Some days he went to the diner for breakfast and stayed until it was time to go home to fix Harry's diner.
 He'd sit in a back booth, drink coffee and write using his PDA and a fold up keyboard.